Receiving a Direct Payment while away from home

-The amount of respite care a cared for person may be offered will depend on their individually assessed needs and circumstances.
+The amount of respite care a cared-for person may be offered will depend on their individually assessed needs and circumstances.

 The need for respite care will be considered whenever care needs are reviewed or reassessed.
-This will happen at annual review or because needs or circumstances change.
+This will happen at an annual review or because needs or circumstances change.

 See the Respite Care Policy - April 2018 (PDF, 283KB) for further information on the council's respite policy.